patgmeet/hello-numerical-world-2021-08-12-atpesc/README.md

 1. The only heat _source_ is from the initial and/or boundary conditions.
 1. We will deal only with the _one dimensional_ problem in _Cartesian coordinates_.

-In this case, the PDE our application needs to solve simplifies to...
+In this case, the PDE our application needs to solve simplifies to:

 | | |
 |:---:|:---:|